 The rapid growth of the AppSec market is not surprising given the rise of CI/CD environments like DevOps and the dependence our economy has on software.
 Our digital economy is based on the use of software.
 And as a result the growth and success of our economy is also reliant on keeping those applications secure.
 This is why DevOps must evolve to become DevSecOps.
 By seizing the opportunity to integrate into inherently collaborative process, security can become an essential part of the software lifecycle, and move earlier in the development process.

 These predictions are valuable in that they tell us how the market is shifting and where vendors will invest in order to keep up with customers’ demands.
-As DevSecOps gain traction we will see more demand for technologies like Veracode SCA, and secure development tools like Veracode Greenlight.
+As DevSecOps gain traction we will see more demand for technologies like Veracode SCA, and secure development tools like Veracode Static Analysis IDE Scan.
 With these technologies, our APis and IDE integrations as well as our static and dynamic analysis and RASP technologies we are leading the way in integrating security into DevOps.

 ₁Gartner, Inc. 2017 “Magic Quadrant for Application Security Testing” by Dionisio Zumerle and Ayal Tirosh.
 February 28, 2017